ietf-wg-add/draft-ietf-add-Encrypted-DNS-Server-RedirectionEncDNSServerRedirect/draft-ietf-add-encrypted-dns-server-redirection.md

 constantly repeat EDSR queries.
 Server operators should be mindful of redirection chains because unless they collaboratively control the TTLs of one another's redirections, redirection chains will end up with greatly reduced effective TTLs because the client will always use the lowest.
+When they do collaboratively control the TTLs of one another's redirections, there is probably a way to do a single-hop redirection instead.

 ## Including IP addresses in EDSR responses